LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 **Messaging**: Yes<br>
 **Chat**: No

+#### maxConsumerMessageDelay
+The maximum time delay in minutes between the bot agent's receipt of the last consumer message (to which the bot responded) and its receipt of the next consumer message.
+If the next message is received after this time has elapsed, the bot ignores the message and does not respond.

+For example, assume the bot agent receives a message from the consumer at 1:00 p.m., and it then receives the consumer's next message at 1:20 p.m.
+The delay between consumer messages is 20 minutes.
+If the maxConsumerMessageDelay is set to 30 minutes, the bot will respond to the message received at 1:20 p.m.

+Conversely, assume the bot agent receives a message from the consumer at 1:00 p.m., and it then receives the consumer's next message at 2:00 p.m.
+The delay between consumer messages is 60 minutes.
+If the maxConsumerMessageDelay is set to 30 minutes, the bot will not respond to the message received at 2:00 p.m.

+**Default value**: 30<br>
+**Messaging**: Yes<br>
+**Chat**: No<br>

 #### maxEscalationRetries
 When the agent escalation fails, we send an \_agent\_escalation\_failed\_ message.
 However, this can end in infinitely loop if the escalation keeps failing.
 This will set the max number of failure messages sent.